corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/members/virtual-node.md

 ## Create a Virtual Node on Windows

 To create a virtual node for a member on Windows, run the following commands in PowerShell, changing the X.500 name.
-The command uses the checksum of the CPI from the repsonse saved when you [uploaded the member CPI]({{< relref"./cpi.md#upload-the-cpi" >}}):
+The command uses the checksum of the CPI from the response saved when you [uploaded the member CPI]({{< relref"./cpi.md#upload-the-cpi" >}}):

 ```shell
 $X500_NAME = "C=GB, L=London, O=Alice"